jberryman/dilly.js/README.md

 ### Examples

-a simple "while" game loop that gets progressively faster.
+A simple "while" game loop that gets progressively faster.
 When done, the script continues with `exit_stuff()`.

     // "while" is passed a predicate that returns a Bool, so